 You try Cabernet Sauvignon and love it.
-In fact, you love it so much you stockpile an arsenal of wine in your closet.
+You love it so much you stockpile an arsenal of wine in your closet.
 Bottle after bottle, you will eventually get bored.
 Fortunately for you, wine is not marriage; your wine won’t ask for a divorce if you spend the evening with another bottle.

 Time to get some strange wine.

 If you love Cabernet Sauvignon then Mourvedre is your bag.
 Mourvedre (aka Monastrell) is a full-bodied and rustic wine that originated in Spain.
 Rumor has it that the seafaring Phoenicians brought it over as early as 500 B.C.
-Seemingly obscure, Mourvedre is actually used quite often as a blending grape in popular wines such as Châteauneuf du Pape.
-It’s one of the major grapes of the Rhône along with Grenache and Syrah.
+Seemingly obscure, Mourvedre quite often is used as a blending grape in popular wines such as Châteauneuf du Pape.
+It’s one of the major grapes of the Rhône, along with Grenache and Syrah.

 Mourvedre Wine Guide